- $119 - Up to 3 Nights

 - 1 x Cleaning Cloth

 Steam offers a free SteamVR Performance Test which be used to benchmark your PC, showing you how well it may run VR.
+Due to the complex nature of PC and hardware compatibility however, this should used as a rough guide only and not any type of guarantee that it will work.

 The minimum system requirements for the headset include: